dejwk/roo_display/README.md

 Wouldn't it be great if you could compose drawables using blending modes, as we did in the previous section, but without needing to render the result to a temporary offscreen?

 Bad news is that you cannot do that with arbitrary drawables.
-Good news is that you can do that if your drawables are streamable or rasterizable.
+Good news is that you can do that if your drawables are streamables or rasterizables.

+Dynamic composition produces a drawable that combines multiple inputs, and is drawn in one pass, without any flicker.

 If all the inputs are rasterizables (i.e. if they all extend `Rasterizable`), you can combine them into a logical 'stack' that is itself a rasterizable.
 During rendering, it needs only a little bit of stack memory (less than 1 KB) - i.e. no more need to preallocate an offscreen.